sourcerer-io/sourcerer-app/README.md

 Install/uninstall
 =================

-Sourcerer requires JRE to be installed on the system.
-Install last version from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).
+Sourcerer requires Java Platform installed on the system.
+* Proceed with JRE(http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) if on Linux,
+* or with JDK(http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) if on OS X.

 To install sourcerer run the following command: